Taeko Fukao

-Taeko Fukao (深尾 多恵子, Fukao Taeko), known professionally as TAEKO, is a Japanese jazz singer from Shiga Prefecture, Japan.
-Fukao is based in New York City, but travels extensively throughout the US and Japan performing in jazz festivals and jazz club venues.
+Taeko Fukao (深尾 多恵子, Fukao Taeko), known professionally as Songbird TAeKO and formerly TAEKO, is a Japanese jazz singer from Shiga Prefecture, Japan.
+Fukao is based in Kyoto, but travels extensively throughout the US and Japan performing in jazz festivals and jazz club venues.
 In between national and local appearances she has recorded albums for Flat Nine Records.

 Career

 Fukao started her professional singing career as an R&B singer while studying law at Doshisha University in Kyoto.
 Her interest in black music such as soul and jazz brought her to New York City in 1998.
 After six months of study in the US, Fukao returned to Japan where she continued to pursue her music career.
 She won a grand prize at the 1999 Satin Dall Jazz Competition in Kobe, Japan.
 Although she found the Japanese jazz scene interesting, Fukao knew that in order to fully understand jazz, she would have to return to New York City.

 Fukao returned to New York City in 2000, and started to work in small venues such as Carpo's Cafe, San Marco, New Tokyo in Downtown Manhattan.
 In mid-2003, she became a featured artist at Mobay Uptown in Harlem.
 She made her first appearance at the Blue Note Jazz Club in New York in late 2003.